Webstick.blog logo Wordpress, Design, SEO, Speed blog

 }

-This code will determine the expiration times of the various file types.
-You will notice that images are cached for longer periods than HTML, CSS and JS.
-This is because images tend to stay the same.
+This code sets expiration times for various file types.
+Notice that images are cached longer than HTML, CSS, and JS because images usually stay the same.

 Advertisement